§ 91.151. Emergency temporary suspension orders and related relief.

 Enforcement Rule 208(f)(9) provides that if a rule to show cause has been issued, and the period for response has passed without a response having been filed, or after consideration of any responses, the Court may enter an order disbarring the respondent-attorney from the practice of law, discharging the rule to show cause, or directing such other action as the Court deems appropriate.

 (i) Procedural requirements.
-The Note to Enforcement Rule 208(f)(7) provides that the ‘‘without appreciable delay’’ standard of subsections (f)(3) and (g) is derived from Barry v.
+The Note to Enforcement Rule 208(f)(7) provides that the without appreciable delay standard of subsections (f)(3) and (g) is derived from Barry v.
 Barchi, 443 U.S. 55, 99, (1979).
 Appropriate steps will be taken to satisfy this requirement, such as continuous hearing sessions, procurement of daily transcript, fixing of truncated briefing schedules, conducting special sessions of the Board, etc.

-The provisions of this § 91.151 amended April 22, 1988, effective April 23, 1988, 18 Pa.B.
+Source The provisions of this § 91.151 amended April 22, 1988, effective April 23, 1988, 18 Pa.B.
 1915; amended December 7, 1990, effective December 8, 1990, 20 Pa.B.
 6041; amended February 4, 1994, effective February 5, 1994, 24 Pa.B.
 730; amended September 10, 2004, effective September 11, 2004, 34 Pa.B.
 5013; amended August 5, 2011, effective August 6, 2011, 41 Pa.B.
 4202; amended November 2, 2012, effective November 3, 2012, 42 Pa.B.
 6864; amended January 30, 2015, effective March 2, 2015, 45 Pa.B.
 544; amended September 27, 2019, effective 30 days after publication, 49 Pa.B.
 5552; amended November 4, 2022, effective 30 days after publication, 52 Pa.B.
-6841; amended December 15, 2023, effective in 30 days from the date of publication, 53 Pa.B.
+6841; amended December 15, 2023, effective 30 days after publication, 53 Pa.B.
 7704.
 Immediately preceding text appears at serial pages (410141) to (410142), (411861) to (411862) and (415425).

 No part of the information on this site may be reproduced for profit or sold for profit.